• [email protected]

 ACRES Welcomes New Board Members

 Non-profit organizations cannot function without dedicated, engaged board members.
-Giving back through board service is a great way to support ACRES’ mission, and we are incredibly grateful for all of our current and past board members.
-ACRES would like to welcome our newest board members: Bob Hake, Marc Levy, Stan Moore and Janel Rogers.
-Bob ...
+Giving back through board service is a great way to support ACRES’ mission, and we are incredibly grateful for all of ...

 • 03/07/2018